dodopizza/kubectl-shovel/cli/docs/kubectl-shovel_trace.md

 ### Synopsis

-This subcommand will capture runtime events with dotnet-trace tool for running in k8s application.
+This subcommand will run trace tool for running in k8s application.
-Result will be saved locally in nettrace format so you'll be able to convert it and analyze with appropriate tools.
+Result will be saved locally (or on host) so you'll be able to analyze it with appropriate instruments.
+Tool specific additional arguments are also supported.
-You can find more info about dotnet-trace tool by the following links:
+You can find more info about this tool by the following links:

 	* https://github.com/dotnet/diagnostics/blob/master/documentation/dotnet-trace-instructions.md
 	* https://docs.microsoft.com/en-us/dotnet/core/diagnostics/dotnet-trace